stig/spray-example/README.md

 * Use [sbt-revolver][].
 This is great plugin by the Spray guys to simplify and speed up the dev/build/test cycle.

+* Stub out child actors for testing using the *Cake Pattern*.
+See the `TopLevelConfig` trait and its corresponding `ProductionTopLevelConfig` implementation for more details.

 [sbt-revolver]: https://github.com/spray/sbt-revolver